Published on May 11th, 2017 | by Ruben0

 As a vermouth with balanced sweetness, La Copa works well in cocktails but also on its own

-Vermouth La Copa was relaunched by González Byass in June 2016.
+Vermouth La Copa was relaunched by González Byass in June 2016, leading the renewed interest in sherry vermouth.
 It is a historic brand of vermouth and is now made according to the original 1896 recipe and even the label is based on the company’s archives.
 The name comes from the branding iron used on the horse breeding ranch of the Marqués de Torresoto, the son of the bodegas’s founder Manuel Maria González.

 Vermouth was supposedly first created by Greek doctor and philosopher Hipocrates, who mixed wormwood flowers (wormwood > vermout) with fraxinella leaves to create the herbal wine.
 It has been produced in the sherry region since the 19th century and recently enjoyed a resurgence in popularity, especially in Spain but also in the US and the UK.